Contrarian investors believe that human psychology leads to market inefficiencies that create investment opportunities.

 Instead, contrarian investing is about overcoming the biases towards authorities and groupthink in your valuations.
 It doesn’t matter that “most people think x” or that “this respected institution says y”.
 All that matters is their reasons.
 All that matters are the underlying facts.
 And often, such fundamental reasons are lacking.

 To simply do the opposite of what the crowd does is to put too much faith in the crowd’s ability to assess the facts.
 It’s not that each member of the crowd makes a rational assessment of the facts and then does the opposite – it’s that the crowd often neglects to assess the facts at all.
-Just like in the Asch conformity experiments or the Milgram experiments, people’s investment decisions get distorted by psychological biases.
+Just like in the Asch conformity experiments or the Milgram experiments, people’s investment decisions get distorted by psychological biases and become decoupled from the underlying facts.

 “That doesn’t mean the opposite ideas are automatically true: you can’t escape the madness of crowds by dogmatically rejecting them… The most contrarian thing of all is not to oppose the crowd but to think for yourself.”